ilan-anodot/anodotcost_api_docs_slate/source/includes/_Schema.md

 aggregation | String | (Required) Aggregation function for the measure.
 Valid values: average , sum countby | String | (Required) How to count the data points.
-Valid value: currently “None” is the only value supported (each bucket counts as “1”) missingDimPolicy |  | How to treat missing dimension values in the posted data. action | String | Valid values:</br> Fill - the empty dimension value will be filled with the value in the “fill” field (see below).</br> Fail - data point will be rejected fill | String | Fill value.
+Valid value: currently “None” is the only value supported (each bucket counts as “1”) missingDimPolicy |  | How to treat missing dimension values in the posted data. action | String | Valid values:</br>fill - the empty dimension value will be filled with the value in the “fill” field (see below).</br>fail - data point will be rejected.</br>ignore - allow empty dimension values, such dimensions may be missing from the metrics. fill | String | Fill value.
 Applicable if action field is set to fill dvpconfig | Section | (Optional) Defines the way missing data points will be completed in this schema baseRollup | ENUM | Define which is the minimal Anodot rollup to complete the data for.
 The possible values are</br>SHORTROLLUP (1 minute)<</br>MEDIUMROLLUP (5 minutes)</br>LONGROLLUP (1hour)</br>LONGLONGROLLUP (1 day)</br>WEEKLY (1 week)